Testing Clustered Equal Predictive Ability with Unknown Clusters: Setup and Preliminaries

+This decomposition of the loss differentials for different clusters given in Section S.1 of the supplement shows that systematic differences in forecast performance arise when units differ in the extent to which they benefit from pooling relative to heterogeneous estimation.
+The resulting clusters are therefore defined by the relative predictive performance of the competing forecasting methods, rather than by observable labels known to the researcher in advance.
+Since the researcher does not generally know which units share similar bias--variance trade-offs, cluster membership must be inferred from the loss differentials before valid C-EPA testing can be conducted.

-\textbf{Example 3: Forecasting with machine learning methods.} Machine learning methods are increasingly popular in economics \citep[see][]{athey2018impact, haghighi2025machine}.
-In high-dimensional forecasting, researchers often compare linear approaches like LASSO to nonlinear ones such as random forests (RF).
-For example, \cite{goulet2022machine} examine various data-rich and data-poor models, finding that ML methods have the advantage of capturing nonlinearities linked to uncertainty, financial stress, and housing bubbles.
-Suppose that two methods are trained and evaluated using validation MSE: \begin{enumerate*} \item linear forecast (e.g., LASSO), \item nonlinear forecast (e.g., RF). \end{enumerate*} When only some units exhibit nonlinear patterns, averaging MSE across units can obscure performance differences.
-To address this, one might apply a second ML tool—clustering—on forecast loss differentials.
-Testing the C-EPA null then helps reveal cluster-specific model dominance.
-If it were not already in use, we would label this usage of our proposed method ``double machine learning.''
+\paragraph*{Example 3: Forecasting with machine learning methods} Machine learning methods are increasingly popular in economic applications (see \cite{athey2018impact} for a discussion and \cite{haghighi2025machine} for the recent special issue of the Journal of Econometrics).
+In high dimensional forecasting tasks, researchers often compare linear methods such as Lasso with nonlinear alternatives like random forests.
+For instance, \cite{goulet2022machine} compared a large set of data-rich and data-poor models, finding that the main advantage of machine learning for macroeconomic forecasting is its ability to capture nonlinearities associated with macroeconomic uncertainty, financial stress and housing bubbles.
+Two methods are trained and evaluated using validation MSE: \begin{itemize} \itemsep0em \item Method 1: linear forecast (e.g., Lasso), \item Method 2: nonlinear forecast (e.g., random forests). \end{itemize} If some units display nonlinear patterns while others do not, the average MSE over the panel units may be misleading.
+Comparing the two methods may then require a second machine learning method, namely clustering, since clustering forecast loss differentials and testing the C-EPA null allows for identification of cluster-level model dominance.
+If it was not reserved for another econometric method, we would call the application of our testing framework to this case ``double machine learning."